 Whilst the training inside of Yoonla touches on a few different traffic-getting methods there is a primary focus on solo ads which is basically where you pay money for somebody to send the link to your website out to their email list.

 There are 2 problems with solo ads – firstly they are not very effective & secondly they require money, so ultimately to get the ball rolling with Yoonla you’re going to be required to spend a fair bit of cash.

 …and when it comes to solo ads you might not end up with anything to show for it.

 You Might Also Like:

 The Yoonla Business Opportunity

-As you progress through the training one thing you’ll quickly figure out is that Yoonla have their own business opportunity, and that there’s quite a strong push on getting you to promote Yoonla to others.
+As you progress through the training one thing you’ll quickly figure out is that Yoonla has their own business opportunity and that there’s quite a strong push on getting you to promote Yoonla to others.

 So whilst Yoonla does provide legitimate CPA/affiliate marketing training, it’s kinda still one of those “learn how to make money but you actually make money by getting people to sign up to this learn how to make money” things…

 But I don’t mind it so much with Yoonla because they do actually provide legitimate training that you can then use to go on out & promote other things if you want to.